 Aims and Scope

-ReviewerCreditsJournal of Pharmaceutical and Biopharmaceutical Research (JPBR) (ISSN:2630-533X) is an open access, continuously published, international, refereed journal.
+ReviewerCreditsJournal of Pharmaceutical and Biopharmaceutical Research (JPBR) (eISSN:2630-533X) is an open access, continuously published, international, refereed journal.
 The aim of the journal is to provide the authors a timely and peer reviewed process for evaluation and publication of their manuscripts.
 All articles submitted to JPBR will undergo a rigorous double-blind peer review, and all published articles can be downloaded and read for free.
 JPBR will pay wide attention to the trends in related fields and insist on publishing original research work of highest quality.

 JPBR publishes high quality original research work, reviews, and short communications in the following areas: